threefoldfoundation/tft-stellar/ThreeBotPackages/activation-service/readme.md

 There is one actor with 2 methods.

 - `create_activation_code`: Creates an activation code for an address
-  - param `address`: Stellar address to create an activation code foractivate
+  - param `address`: Stellar address to create an activation code for
   - returns an activation code, the stellar address and possible phonenumbers to send the he activation code to via SMS.